‘View’ Host Meghan McCain Says That She Hates The Show When Joy Behar Isn’t On It With Her

 “I think because you and I are so emotionally invested in the topics, I get very upset or happy,” she said.

 When the audience gets emotional, however, she finds it more difficult.
-But, she added, she knows that the current political climate means that people get very invested in the discussions, and getting inundated with booing is part of the job.
+However, she knows that the current political climate means that people get very invested in the discussions and getting inundated with booing is part of the job.
 Still, she said, it’s the hardest part of being a co-host on the show.

 VIDEO: Find out all about Meghan McCain and Joy Behar's relationship as they interview each other on Entertainment Tonight at 6:30 p.m. on KAMC! pic.twitter.com/Xnz76NNxFg